How to set widget width?

 <!-- LightWidget WIDGET --><script src="https://cdn.lightwidget.com/widgets/lightwidget.js"></script><iframe src="https://cdn.lightwidget.com/widgets/cca06fa117d05edb9b8d6384be8175bb.html" scrolling="no" allowtransparency="true" class="lightwidget-widget" style="width:100%;border:0;overflow:hidden;"></iframe>

-Let’s assume that you want the widget to be centered and occupy only 75% of the container.
-In order to do so, you need to modify the style attribute of the iframe like so:
+You want to make it smaller, so the widget will occupy only 75% of the container.
+To do so, you need to modify the style attribute of the iframe element like so:

 <!-- LightWidget WIDGET --><script src="https://cdn.lightwidget.com/widgets/lightwidget.js"></script><iframe src="https://cdn.lightwidget.com/widgets/cca06fa117d05edb9b8d6384be8175bb.html" scrolling="no" allowtransparency="true" class="lightwidget-widget" style="width:100%;border:0;overflow:hidden;max-width:75%;display:block;margin:0 auto;"></iframe>

-• margin: 0 auto; will allow to center the iframe in the container.
-Without this step, the iframe will be aligned to the left side of container.
+3. margin: 0 auto; will allow to center the iframe in the container.
+If this rule is not applied, the iframe alignment within the container will be on the left side.

 Comments (0)